 Will waste, as this flea’s death took life from thee.

-And when he says: “’Tis true; then learn how false, fears be:” he means to be saying that since she has not lost any honour from the flea’s sucking her blood, she should not fear that she should lose any honour from yielding to her lover, while the meaning of words like: “Will waste” means will be lost.
+And when he says: “’Tis true; then learn how false, fears be:” he means to be saying that since she has not lost any honor from the flea’s sucking her blood, she should not fear that she should lose any honor from yielding to her lover, while the meaning of words like: “Will waste” means will be lost.